goldsmsj/python-firenode/README.md

 - Tests don't work right now
 - Trying to start the daemon once its already started should work gracefully
 - Add a function to stop the daemon programatically
+- Authenticate attempt to stop daemon (generate a random key)
 - Add comprehensive tests